-The Spear is interesting as it compensates the low Toughness with the ability to hit without being engaged, but the Axe is a good compromise between Attacks (3) and damage at the cost of the lowest Strength in the warband (3, but the Spear is still at Strength 4).
-Since it comes with the cheapest profile in the warband, it can be worth exploring the use of few of them, especially if you are exceeding your point limit by few points.
+The Spear is interesting as it compensates the low Toughness with the ability to hit without being engaged.
+The Greataxe is the cheapest profile in the warband so it can be worth exploring the use of few of them, especially if you are exceeding your point limit by few points.

 The good news is that in their box you can assemble 5 of them with a variety of options, only the Greataxe is limited to one.

 - A Vow Fulfilled (Double, Everyone): If an enemy is killed during the activation of this ability, for the rest of the battle you can increment by 1 per enemy killed Toughness, Attacks or Strength of one weapon profile.